jacklund/voynich/README.md

 Voynich is a Rust library for creating chat applications which are anonymous, end-to-end encrypted and authenticated.
 It includes an example terminal chat application, `voynich-term`.
 It uses [Tor onion services](https://community.torproject.org/onion-services/overview/) for anonymity, and for the outer layer of encryption; in addition, each message is encrypted and authenticated using ephemeral session keys, signed using the onion service secret key.
 ![Voynich Diagram](./voynich.jpg)

 Voynich uses the identifier of the onion service as your identity as a chat participant - the onion service _is_ your identity.
-It can generate new onion services on-the-fly, either transient (existing only for the life of the Tor connection) or persistent (reusing the same onion service in multiple sessions), and since the IP address of a given onion service is hidden, your identity is hidden as well.
+It can generate new onion services on-the-fly, either transient (existing only for the life of the chat session) or persistent (reusing the same onion service in multiple sessions), and since the IP address of a given onion service is hidden, your identity is hidden as well.

 In addition to using onion services for anonymity (not to mention basic, TLS-level encryption), Voynich additionally encrypts and authenticates each message using a session key regenerated for each session.